 One of the neatest things about poles is that they’re collapsible (an important consideration for a hiker traveling by air for a hiking vacation).
 Usually two or three sections make up the pole shaft.
 These sections telescope neatly into one another, and make storage a breeze.
 Three-section poles are the easiest to carry or store, but are more prone to breaking than two-section poles, which have fewer parts and longer pole sections.

 Virtually all poles have handles, which protect hands from the cold metal of the pole shaft, and keep hands from slipping on warm days.
 The most common handle materials are rubber and cork, and there are benefits to each.
 Cork can absorb moisture more easily than rubber, but rubber will prove far more durable in the long run.

 The use of Nordic walking poles, long popular with European hikers, is catching on big-time here in the U.S. Like their trekking pole cousins, Nordic walking poles keep the hiker stable and in balance on almost any surface, and help build strength.

 They can be one-piece lightweight, composite poles or slightly heavier and collapsible.
 These poles often have switchable tips that work on hard surfaces and grass and sand, as well as special strapping systems and grips shaped for efficiency and comfort.

-When evaluating walking sticks or hiking poles, the most important factor to keep in mind is comfort.
+When evaluating hiking poles, the most important factor to keep in mind is comfort.
 And the only person who can determine what feels best is the hiker using them.